blazecity/ExShift/README.md

 All classes, for which objects will be persisted, need to have the following things:
 - They need to implemented the `IPersistable` interface.
 - One and only one property needs to be marked with the `PrimaryKey` attribute.
+- Lists need to marked with `MultiValue` attribute.

 Optionally, you can mark a property with the `Index` attribute.
 Then an index will be created automatically.